 Yes.
 Speeding tickets can impact your insurance.
 It’s the severity and frequency of speeding tickets that matter the most when it comes to your insurance premium.
 Once a speeding ticket is on your record, it can impact your insurance for up to 3 years.

 If a police officer said your speeding ticket will not affect your insurance, the officer is wrong.
 Police officers are not insurance experts.
 The police officer you may be speaking to may not be aware of how many speeding tickets you have on your record.
 Minor and infrequent tickets may have a minor impact on your insurance.
 More serious speeding violations can be mean a larger impact.
 The faster the speeding and the more dangerous the driving, the more severe the ticket and the worse the impact will be on your insurance.
 Some companies provide ‘forgiveness’ and will not increase your rates after one speeding conviction.

 Insurance brokers know there are plenty of car insurance myths are out there.
 They know what is true and what is not when it comes to auto insurance.
 Insurance brokers are licenced professionals.
 If you hear something about auto insurance that doesn’t seem right, it may be a car insurance myth.
 An insurance broker can help you determine if something is a car insurance myth or not.
 An insurance broker will explain details of auto insurance coverage, review coverages and options to increase coverages.
 We are here to advise and assist.

-This blog is written by our Morison Insurance team.
+This content is written by our Morison Insurance team.
 It is provided for general information only.
-Insurance needs differ from person to person and this article is therefore not a substitute for professional advice about your individual insurance needs which can be obtained by speaking to one of our brokers.
+Insurance needs differ from person to person, and this article is therefore not a substitute for professional advice about your individual insurance needs which can be obtained by speaking to one of our brokers.